 We believe there are many advantages to teaching children how to crawl.

 Crawling is an important part of the child's motor skills.
-It is very important that they gain the confidence and strength needed so it is easier for them to learn how to walk later on.
+It is very important that they gain the confidence and strength needed to make it easier for them to learn how to walk later on.

-Research suggests that cross-movement promotes collaboration between the two parts of the brain.
-This is beneficial to when the child needs to learn to write and read.
+- Research suggests that cross-movement promotes collaboration between the left- and right part of the brain.
+This is beneficial when the child needs to learn to write and read.